trybick/tv-minder/README.md

 #### ENV Files

 - All ENV files on the frontend are checked into git, except for the google OAuth token.
-If you need to use Google OAuth locally, then create a file `front/.env.local` which contains `REACT_APP_GOOGLE_OAUTH_CLIENT_ID`.
+If you need to use Google OAuth locally, then create a file `front/.env.local` which contains `VITE_GOOGLE_OAUTH_CLIENT_ID`.

 ## Contributing 😎